Rape statistics: India

-According to latest available statistics from the National Crime Records Bureau (NCRB), the country had a reported rape rate of 5.2 per 100,000 people as of 2018, similar to the previous year.
+Based on statistics published by Statista, the country had a rape rate of approximately 2.21 per 100,000 people as of 2022.
+The National Crime Records Bureau (NCRB) in its 2023 report put India's rape rate at 4.4 per 100,000 women.
 However, the incidence of rape and its rates of reporting vary widely from rural to urban areas, and across India's 28 states and 8 union territories.

-In 2018, official data showed that 1 rape was reported every 15 minutes in India.
-Of the 34,000 cases reported, just over 85 per cent led to charges, and 27 per cent ultimately led to convictions.
+In 2018, official data showed that 1 rape was reported every 5 minutes in India.
+Of the 134,000 cases reported, just over 85 per cent led to charges, and 27 per cent ultimately led to convictions.
 Of these, 31,320 were committed by perpetrators known to the victim (93.9% of the cases).
+This had increased to 97.5% by end-2023.
 As high as 27.8 per cent of victims were minors or below 18, the legal age of consent.
-This high percentage of perpetrators being a close family member or acquaintance has remained constant over the years.
-While an estimated 91 rape cases were reported daily, the number of total cases registered under the ‘crime against women’ category in 2018 was 378,277.
+This high percentage of perpetrators being a close family member (Father/Brother) or acquaintance has remained constant over the years.

-Rape is the fourth-most common crime against women in India.
-In 2015, the Times of India reported 300 rapes and 500 molestation cases were reported in two months from January to February 2015.
+In 2015, the Times of India reported 1300 rapes and 1500 molestation cases were reported in two months from January to February 2015.
 But the absolute number of rapes reported have remained broadly similar since 2015.

 As of 2018, Madhya Pradesh had the highest raw number of rape reports among Indian states.
-Among metropolitan cities, the national capital of Delhi continued to have the highest incidence of rape per capita.

-One of the most infamous cases was 2012 Delhi gang-rape case of Jyoti Singh.
-She was an intern.
-On 16 December 2012, while travelling with a friend on her way back from the cinema, she was brutally beaten, tortured and gang-raped by six men in a private bus.
-On 29 December 2012, Jyoti Singh succumbed to internal injuries she sustained during that ordeal.
+By end-2023, however, Madhya Pradesh was 3rd on the list with 2979 cases, while Rajasthan (5078) and Uttar Pradesh (3516) reported the most cases of rape.
+Rajasthan also had the highest rape rate among all states (12.8 per 100,000 women), while the Union Territory of Chandigarh had the highest rate nationwide (17.9).
+Among metropolitan cities, the national capital of Delhi had the highest incidence of rape, while Jaipur had the highest rape rate.

-In 2016, Union Minister for Women and Child Development Maneka Gandhi reported to Lok Sabha that 13,766 cases of child rape were reported to the National Crime Records Bureau in 2014.
-India ranked 94th in ranking of reported rape cases per 100,000 population in 2010.
+In 2016, Union Minister for Women and Child Development Maneka Gandhi reported to the Lok Sabha that 113,766 cases of child rape were reported to the National Crime Records Bureau in 2014.
+India ranked 46 in the ranking of reported rape cases per 100,000 population in 2010.